 What Is Kid Mohair?

 Kid mohair is mohair that comes from a younger angora goat.
 The hair is finer and less coarse, but more expensive.
 The best of the best is referred to as “Summer Kid Mohair,” which refers to the very first shearing of the season.
-Subsequent shearing yield coarser an coarser mohair.
+Subsequent shearing yields coarser mohair.

 Classic Patterns & Colors